nikitavoloboev/data/productivity/flow/rules.md

 - Don't say _Want to_.
 Instead say _Will_ in _Changes_.
 This applies more generally too, try be more proactive with anything I do.
 Intention counts.

 ## Finance
 - Track every purchase made with YNAB.
-Putting it in its respective category.
+Put every purchase in its respective category.
 - Adhere to my budget that I have set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.

 ## Videos